UBC-DSCI/introduction-to-datascience-python/source/viz.md

     - Here, we use the `mark_point` function to visualize our data as a scatter plot.
 - The **encoding channels**, which tells `altair` how the columns in the data frame map to visual properties in the chart.
     - To create an encoding, we use the `encode` function.
-    - The `encode` method builds a key-value mapping between encoding channels (such as x, y) to fields in the dataset, accessed by field name (column names)
+    - The `encode` method builds a key-value mapping between encoding channels (such as x, y) to fields in the data set, accessed by field name (column names)
     - Here, we set the `x` axis of the plot to the `date_measured` variable, and on the `y` axis, we plot the `ppm` variable.
     - For the y-axis, we also provided the method